CiscoDevNet/intersight-powershell/docs/Initialize-IntersightSdaaciConnectionDetail.md

 ```

 ### -PeerBipAddress
-IP address of the device used as the remote peer.
+The IP Address of the device used as the remote peer.

 ```yaml
 Type: string